automl/masif/README.md

 python masif/models/baselines/synthetic_parameteric_curves.py
 ```

-to generate the synthetic dataset
+The synthetic dataset used in our experiment can be found under `data/preprocessed/Synthetic/synthetic_func.npy`